johnaweiss/HTML-Micro-Templating/readme.md

 ## Benefits

  - There's just one copy of the HTML layout to edit.
- - Content admins never need to touch the HTML of the node-series.
-They just edit a plain-text list of records.
+ - Content admin never touches the HTML directly.
  - Data is a simple delimited list.
 No special string-handling, no escape-codes, or no redundant fieldames.
  - All dynamic assets can be contained within a single HTML file.
  - Supports any number of templates, datasets, and insertion-points on the same webpage.